Looking for a new keto-friendly snack to power you through the day? Then check out these keto protein balls with matcha collagen!

 Matcha Keto Low Carb Protein Balls

-- 1 tablespoon unsweetened dried shredded coconut
+- 1 tablespoon unsweetened shredded coconut

-Blend together almond butter, dried coconut, matcha collagen, stevia, abd coconut oil in food processor.
+- Blend together almond butter, dried coconut, matcha collagen, stevia, abd coconut oil in food processor.

-Pulse in collagen peptides and salt.
+- Pulse in collagen peptides and salt.
 Using a medium cookie scoop (about 1.5 tablespoon size), form dough into balls.
 Note: If mixture is too soft, it can be placed in the refrigerator or freezer until it firms up enough to work into balls.

-Roll balls in extra 1 tablespoon dried coconut.
+- Roll balls in extra 1 tablespoon dried coconut.
 Store in the refrigerator for 1-2 weeks.